Penniman's Horizon League Champions

 Former Youngstown State multi-events athlete Rick Penniman has steadily moved YSU's pole vaulting program toward the top of the Horizon League in his last 18 years as an assistant coach.

-His vaulters have won seven conference championships while nine times they have been a conference runner up.
+His vaulters have won nine conference championships while 12 times they have been a conference runner up.

 The Penguins had their first men's title in the event in 2017 in 11 years.
 Dylan Latone won the outdoor title (which was held at the WATTS) clearing the bar at 4.80m.
 For the women, Sarina Mauerman and Caitlyn Trebella were third and fourth.
 Indoors the women placed fourth through seventh while the men had the fourth and fifth-place finishers.